 That being said…

 All of the WordPress plugins on the list below are absolutely essential, helpful, and pro-blogger verified as we use most of them ourselves!

 Many of them were actually recommended to us by web developers that have helped us design our website and improve our site speed and performance.

 At the end of this article, there is also a section on how to add and upload plugins to WordPress!

-The plugins below have been organized by function.
+The plugins in this article have been organized by function.

 This first set of plugins relates specifically to design of your blog and improving the look of some of the standard WordPress features.

 These plugins include customizations for the comment section, author box, contact forms, and widget area of your blog.